 I’m self-publishing a children’s book.
 Will you illustrate it for me?

-I’m sorry to say, probably not.
-I generally set aside the time required for long-term projects like that to devote to my own work.
+No, sorry.
+I need to set aside the time required for long-term projects like that to devote to my own work.

 Do you teach classes?

 Only once in a blue moon do I teach these days.
 Teaching just takes a lot of time that I really should be spending working in the studio.
 But on the rare occasion I do have classes or demos on the horizon, I always announce it on the events page and via my mailing list.

 What about sketchbook classes?
 I want to learn to sketch, too—will you teach a class/create a how-to video/do a demo?

 Once in a great while I teach live sketching classes, usually at the School of Visual Concepts in Seattle.
 As for video classes, I’m afraid not.
 Sketching is something I do on the side, in addition to my regular work.
 Since it’s something I have to fit into an already crazy schedule, that time is precious to me—I need to devote that time to drawing rather than filming videos or setting up online classes.
 I do, however, have a pretty extensive list of the materials and tools I use over at my Drawn the Road FAQ, if you’re looking for something to help nudge you out onto the sketching path.